 Most lawyers work hard to maintain their professionalism and to avoid legal malpractice claims, although the definition of legal malpractice is largely misunderstood by many.
 If an attorney fails to provide the legal services and professional care that should reasonably be expected from an attorney, and if a client is harmed because of that failure, it’s legal malpractice.
-If someone pursues a legal malpractice claim against a lawyer, that person’s new attorney must prove that:
+If someone pursues a legal malpractice claim against a wrongful death lawyer, that person’s new attorney must prove that:

 - The original attorney failed to satisfy the accepted professional standard of care.